L-M-V/21stCenturyIdentity/21stCenturyIdentityPrivacyAndDataManagement.md

 ## 4.2 Covid-19

 The current check-in system relies on the user scanning the QR code on entry.
 The user's name and phone-number are then uploaded to an unknown system.
 The user then relies on the government taking proper data security precautions with the invaluable location data and also preventing it from being accessed by third parties or even other departments.
 There has been issues where police have requested access to use this health data for investigations.
+The shear number of check-ins (326804746!) and deletions (275831042
+!) is illustrated in Data SA's COVID SAfe Check-Ins.
+All of these check-ins have to be securely managed.

 Let's now imagine how this system could be implemented when a self-sovereign identity system.
 In a basic naive implementation, it would work almost identically to how it does now.
 Your phone would pull up your identity credentials (such a one provided by your driver's license) and automatically fill in the store login proof request and send that proof to the current QR tracking system.